Felicia Langer: Time in Israel

 In 1950, the young couple immigrated to Israel, where their son was born in 1953.
-In 1959 she began to study law at Hebrew University Jerusalem, where she obtained a law degree in 1965.
+In 1959 she began to study law at Hebrew University of Jerusalem, where she obtained a law degree in 1965.

 She briefly worked for a Tel Aviv law firm, but then opened up her own lawyer's office in 1966.
-She was opposed to the conduct of the Israeli occupation of the West Bank and Gaza, and so established a private practice in Jerusalem defending Palestinian political detainees.
+After the 1967 Six-Day War, she was opposed to the conduct of the Israeli occupation of the West Bank and Gaza, and so established a private practice in Jerusalem defending Palestinian political detainees.
 Langer was the first lawyer to assist Palestinians in cases involving land confiscation, house demolition, deportation, and torture before Israeli military courts.

 Langer only infrequently won cases in her 23-year career.
 In 1977, she lost her licence to defend Israeli conscientious objectors before Israeli courts and could be excluded from proceedings at any time on security grounds.

-Langer counted her successful defense in 1979 of Nablus mayor Bassam Shaka as the high point of her career.
-Shaka had been a PLO supporter and outspoken critic of the Camp David accords, and was subsequently accused of inciting terrorism by his public statements and issued an expulsion order.
-Langer defended him successfully, having the expulsion order overturned by the Israeli supreme court.
+Langer counted her 1979 successful defense of Nablus mayor Bassam Shaka as the high point of her career.
+Shaka had been a PLO supporter and outspoken critic of the Camp David accords, was subsequently accused of inciting terrorism by his public statements and was issued an expulsion order.
+Langer defended him successfully, having the expulsion order overturned by the Israeli Supreme Court.

 For many years Langer was vice president of the Israeli League for Human and Civil Rights.
+The Palestinian scholar Sami Hadawi said of Langer that "much credit and gratitude is due for her defence, at great personal risk, of Arab detainees and prisoners."

-She later joined the communist party Rakah, in which she became part of the central committee.
+She later joined the communist Rakah party, in which she became a central committee member.

 In 1990 she departed from the party after an internal conflict of orientation, closed her lawyer's office and moved to Germany with her husband.
 In an interview with The Washington Post, Langer said she quit because Palestinians no longer can expect justice in Israel.